The Ultimate Guide to Newsbin Pro

 Installation is now complete and we're ready to get start downloading!

 The first thing you'll want to do is add some newsgroups to Newsbin.
 These will be displayed like categories that you can easily read, download from, and search through later.
 See What is a Group Exactly for a more full explanation.

 Under Options on the drop-down menu, the fourth choice from the top is Add Groups.
 Simply select that option and you'll see the following window appear on your screen next:

 If it's empty or only has a few uninteresting options, then that is because you're likely running Newsbin for the very first time.
 No worries!
 You simply need to download the newsgroup list from your server.

-Once that's complete, you'll likely have an overwhelming list of more than 100,000 options from which to choose.
-Luckily, there are a number of ways to help narrow down that list to a manageable number.
+Once that's downloaded, you'll likely have an overwhelming list of more than 100,000 options from which to choose.
+Luckily, there are a number of ways to have Newsbin help you narrow down that list to a manageable number.
 The search box is an easy way to find subjects that you like.